Reduce the Amount of Waste Going to Landfills

 -

 The Illinois Counties Solid Waste Management Association (ILCSWMA) provides solid waste education and information, solid waste enforcement, recycling and waste prevention, and refuse collection and disposal.
 ILCSWMA includes state agencies and organizations, colleges, community groups, Keep Illinois Beautiful affiliates, engineering firms, counties, municipalities, and townships.
-Learn more about how to keep Illinois clean and trash free.

 Saint Louis County Department of Health provides household hazardous waste removal.